An Introduction to Search Engine Optimization

 In 2011, Google started making big algorithm changes with the Panda update.
 Major modifications to the Google search engine continued into 2012 with the Google Penguin update.

-Dr. Andy Williams who authored the book SEO 2014 & Beyond summarized it best by saying that Penguin completely changed the way we thought about SEO.
+Dr. Andy Williams has authored many books on search, Google, and WordPress; such as SEO Checklist: A step-by-step plan for fixing SEO problems with your web site (Webmaster Series).
+Dr. Williams summarized it best by saying that Penguin completely changed the way we thought about SEO.
 And even more, drastic search engine tweaks came along in 2013 with Hummingbird.

 Moz has a timeline documenting Google's Algorithm Change History back to the year 2000.